fmerian/awesome-product-hunt/README.md

 Product Hunt _is_ a great place to launch a developer tool.

 Many developer-first products successfully launched there.
-For inspiration, you can find stories and examples below.
+You can find here their stories and more examples for inspiration.

 This repository includes a wiki with bit-sized pro tips and discussions to help you prep your launch and enjoy it.